AppDaemon/appdaemon/API.md

         return response, 200
 ```

-The response must be a pythoin structure that can be mapped to JSON, or can be blank, in which case specify `""` for the response.
+The response must be a python structure that can be mapped to JSON, or can be blank, in which case specify `""` for the response.
 You should also return an HTML status code, that will be reported back to the caller, `200` should be used for an OK response.

 As well as any user specified code, the API can return the following codes: